When is Move-in Day?

 If I decide to cancel my housing is there a charge?

-Residents who cancel their housing will be charges a $500 cancellation fee.
-If written notice is provided to Residence Life at last 30 days prior to the end of the fall sememter, a $300 cancellation fee will apply.
+Residents who cancel their housing will be charged a $500 cancellation fee.
 Semester-end cancellations without prior written ntoce will result in a $500 cancellation fee.
 Appeals on extenuating circumstance must be submitted in writing to the Associate Dean of Students.
 The Associate Dean's decision on the appeal is final.

 What items should I bring?
 What items should I not bring?